Eslorex/VR-Tools/README.md

 # VRCamAngle
 Calculates the angle between the VR camera's forward direction and the position of an target in the game.
 Gives you a value that explains how directly you're looking at the target.
 Which enables a lot of potential for VR gameplay.

+# ContinuousMovement
+Allows continuous movement for a character controller in a VR environment based on the input from the left hand controller's primary 2D axis.
+The movement direction is determined by the orientation of the player's head.